Microchip Graphics Suite (MGS) Harmony Composer User Guide

 The Microchip Graphics Suite (MGS) Harmony Composer is a graphical user interface design tool.

 The MGS Harmony Composer is integrated as part of MPLAB® Code Configurator (MCC).
 Tightly coupled with the MGS Harmony library, this tool enables you to easily design and configure user interfaces for MGS applications.
+If the GUI design is available in Figma - a collaborative design tool, you can easily import it into the MGS Harmony Composer, significantly reducing the time it takes to develop the application.
 This document covers the following topics:

 • The layout of the MGS Harmony Composer